Commitments of our Graduates

 This is one of our most important Health Science traditions.

-- We will advocate for the promotion of health equity and the elimination of health disparities by challenging all systems of discrimination and oppression.
+- In our personal and professional lives, we will advocate for social justice, particularly the elimination of health inequities, by challenging systems of discrimination and oppression.